The last defense witness in the trial of Aung San Suu Kyi says the

 The trial is set to resume July 24 when final arguments will begin.

 Friday's court session came a week after U.N.
 Secretary General Ban Ki-moon visited Burma to ask that she be released.
 Mr. Ban was not allowed to meet with the democracy leader, which he called "deeply disappointing."

-International right groups accuse Burma's military government of using the trial as a pretext to keep her in detention through next year's
+International right groups accuse Burma's military government of using the trial as a pretext to keep her in detention through next year's elections.

 Aung San Suu Kyi's National League for Democracy party won Burma's last elections in 1990, but the military refused to honor the results.
 She has been under house arrest for more than 13 of the past 19 years.